Home | Speakers | Agenda | ST Online | Partners |

 Miriam Levin, Director of Participatory Programmes, Demos

-Tom Loosemore, Founder, Public Digital
+Tom Loosemore, Founding Partner, Public Digital

 NEW HORIZONS STAGE